Duplex Hecke Algebras and Related Quantum Schur Duality: Abstract

 \section{Abstract}

-This article introduces the double Hecke algebra, which is an infinite dimensional algebra generated by two Hecke algebras.
-This concept originates from the degenerate double Hecke algebra in the theory of Schur-Weyl~duality related to enhanced reductive algebraic groups (see \cite{DDHA}).
-We will study the finite dimensional natural representation of the double Hecke algebra on tensor space and prove that the double Hecke algebra forms a duality with the Levi type quantum group.
+We introduce the duplex Hecke algebra, which is an infinite dimensional algebra generated by two Hecke algebras.
+This concept originates from the degenerate duplex Hecke algebra in the theory of Schur-Weyl duality related to enhanced reductive algebraic groups.
+We will study the finite dimensional natural representation of the duplex Hecke algebra on tensor space and prove that the duplex Hecke algebra forms a duality with the quantum group of Levi type.